isledge/MBRCE-AAE/README.md

 Example reconstructed test-set imagery for an MBRCE-AAE.
 The top row contains the input imagery while the bottom row contains the MBRCE-AAE's reconstruction response.
 The goal of the network is to reduce discrepancies between its responses and the inputs while penalizing the synthetic responses that it generates.
 If the MBRCE-AAE has been trained well, then the reconstructions should heavily resemble the inputs.
 Here, we have trained the network on the CelebA face dataset at 256x256 resolution.
 </p>

 Due to how the MBRCE-AAEs are trained, they will not faithfully reproduce the training- and test-set imagery until very late in the training process.
 However, even after only two hundred epochs, the networks have learned to compose human faces, model lighting, and integrate backgrounds well.
+The posterior has thus started to converge to the distribution of the training set.

 A reason why MBRCE-AAEs do well is that they heavily concentrate the embedding probability mass around the encoded training samples.
 Due to this property, it may seem that they would only produce realistic results in local regions around the embedded training samples.
 We have provided two scripts to demonstrate that this is not true, at least when the MBRCE-AAEs have been trained well.
 The first `generate_mbrceaee_interp_samples.py` performs a multi-image interpolation process and displays the intermediate results.
 This interpolation is conducted in the embedding space, with images being formed via the MBRCE-AAE's decoder branch.
 The second, `generate_mbrceae_stylemix_samples.py` performs coarse-to-fine style mixing, transferring low-level and high-level attributes across image pairs.
 This is done using a style-based generator network.